clingen-data-model/sepio-models/linkml_for_newbies.md

 `default_curi_maps` is a list of predefined prefixes specified at the [prefix commons](https://github.com/prefixcommons/biocontext/tree/master/registry).

+`emit_prefixes` allow you to add prefixes specified by these maps as a simple list of namespaces.
+Precedence is set by the order of `default_curi_maps`.

+**TODO:** Figure out if earlier or later list items have precedence.

 ### imports
 Imports are used to import other schema into the main schema document.
 One of the objectives of this repository is to separate out schema components into